 Vacancies for:

-2 x Employee Panel Members
+Employee Panel Members

-3 x Employer Panel Members
+Employer Panel Members

-Term of office: 3 years
+Term of office: 5 years

 What does the Employment and Equality Tribunal (“the Tribunal”) do?

 The Tribunal is an independent judicial body established in law to hear and determine complaints in respect of disputes over statutory employment rights such as, but not limited to, unfair dismissal, sex discrimination and unlawful deduction from pay.
 The Tribunal also consider matters outside of employment including all aspects of discrimination within goods and services and education.